MarselDokubo/storybook-demo/README.md

 This application is built using the React framework and is intended to help you understand and navigate the Storybook workshop.

+## 🚅 Task

+Task is the core component of our app.
+Each task displays slightly differently depending on exactly what state it’s in.
+We display a checked (or unchecked) checkbox, some information about the task, and a “pin” button, allowing us to move tasks up and down the list.
+Putting this together, we’ll need these props:

+title – a string describing the task state - which list is the task currently in, and is it checked off?

 ## 🚅 Quick start

 1.  **Create the application.**